Tired of all that sightseeing? Here are some options for eating and drinking in Split!

 Kamila Toncica 4

-In a courtyard featuring a number of cafe bars, try this one for leisurely snack, afternoon coffee or a few drinks.
+In a courtyard featuring a number of cafe bars, try this one for a leisurely snack, afternoon coffee or a few drinks.
 Comfortable seating and quick service.

 A cafe on the Riva